Skip to main content

 • Check auto-refresh is enabled - Look for "Auto refresh" toggle (top-right), ensure ON and set to 10 seconds

-• Verify IoT simulator is running - Lambda console → IoTSimulator function → Recent invocations should show activity
+• Verify IoT simulator is running - Lambda console → find the simulator function → Monitor tab should show invocations every minute

-• Check CloudWatch Logs - Lambda console → ProcessSensorData → Logs tab → Look for "Published metric to CloudWatch" messages
+• Check CloudWatch Logs - Lambda console → find the processor function → Logs tab → Look for "Published metric to CloudWatch" messages

 How can I verify data is flowing?